Free delivery and quick, free installation

 Cost

-When factoring just the framing, steel has a higher upfront cost.
+When factoring in just the framing, steel has a higher upfront cost.
 Steel also requires special fasteners to assemble.
-This slows down the construction process, increasing the cost for labor time and materials.
+This slows down the construction process, increasing the cost of labor and materials.

-However, the cost of maintenance and repairs for wood over time outweigh that of steel, which is built to last.
-Considering the two, the cost of the steel and wood framing are relatively the same.
+However, the cost of maintenance and repairs for wood over time outweighs that of steel, which is built to last.
+Considering the two, the costs of the steel and wood framing are relatively the same.

 Durability